 Capacity Building, which focuses on up-skilling professionals and carers working with migrant children and unaccompanied and separated children.
 This is achieved through the Fostering Across Borders Project; and through bespoke training development and delivery for children and family services professionals, foster carers, supported lodgings providers and supported housing staff on looking after unaccompanied and separated children.
 Unaccompanied and Asylum Seeking Children information sessions for local authorities in the UK also equip them with the knowledge needed to best support refugee and asylum-seeking children.
 Furthermore we are in developing an online Information, Advice and Guidance (IAG) platform for professionals involved in the care of unaccompanied and separated migrant children in the West Midlands region of the UK.

 Over the past twelve years, IOM UK has also increased its work in the area of Human Trafficking and Modern Slavery, in recognition of the heightened risks of exploitation for children during their journey and on arrival at their destination.
-The Child Trafficking Protection Fund project in the London Borough of Croydon supports foster carers of Vietnamese and Albanian child victims of trafficking and modern slavery.
+Strengthening Responses to Child Trafficking and Modern Slavery project in the London Borough of Croydon supports foster carers of Vietnamese and Albanian child victims of trafficking and modern slavery.

 IOM IN THE UNITED KINGDOM